Pruning at Initialization -- A Sketching Perspective: Related Work

-SynFlow \cite{tanaka2020pruning}, a prominent method proposed for pruning at initialization, and is not data or task dependent.
-We examine in our study its equivalence to a sketching method when the input data to SynFlow is random rather than a vector of all ones.
-Additionally, other research on SynFlow proposed to examine active paths in networks at initialization \cite{patil2021phew,gebhart2021unified} and established data independent pruning methods.
-They formulate their method according to paths in the neural tangent kernel.
+SynFlow \cite{tanaka2020pruning} is not data or task dependent.
+We examine its equivalence to a sketching method when the input data to SynFlow is random rather than a ones vector.
+The works in \cite{patil2021phew,gebhart2021unified,pham2024towards} examined active paths in networks at initialization and established other unsupervised pruning methods.
+Recently, it was suggested to prune by approximating the spectrum of a neural tangent kernel in a data agnostic way \cite{wang2022ntk}.

 We establish equivalence between the sketching problem and pruning.
 To this end, we use a well known Monte-Carlo technique for efficient approximation of matrix multiplication and compression designed for handling large matrices \cite{drineas2006fast}.
 We analyze network pruning methods through the `sketching lens', which leads to an approximation error bound of the mask at initialization.
-The type of result is similar to the bounds of approximation for the strong LTH but using a different proof technique that analyze the unsupervised and ``weak'' case.
+The type of result is similar to the bounds of approximation for the strong LTH but using a different proof technique that analyze the ``weak'' case without data.